-Each agreement has standard grant conditions that cannot be changed.
-Sample grant agreements are available on GrantConnect and Community Grants Hub websites as part of the grant documentation.
+The Commonwealth Standard Grant Agreement has general/standard grant conditions that cannot be changed.
+Sample grant agreements are available on the GrantConnect and Community Grants Hub websites as part of the grant documentation.
 We will use a schedule to outline the specific grant requirements.